cerebral/overmind/packages/overmind-website/guides/beginner/04_writingapplicationlogic.md

 h(Example, { name: "guide/writingapplicationlogic/value" })
 ```

-When you call an action from an action you do so using the **actions** passed on the context, as this is the evaluated action that can be called.
+When you call an action from an action you do so by using the **actions** passed on the context, as this is the evaluated action that can be called.

 ```marksy
 h(Example, { name: "guide/writingapplicationlogic/call" })